Cray-HPE/docs-csm/operations/kubernetes/Determine_if_Pods_are_Hitting_Resource_Limits.md

        [...]
        ```

-    1. Interpreting script results (see [cgroup documentation](https://kernel.googlesource.com/pub/scm/linux/kernel/git/glommer/memcg/+/cpu_stat/Documentation/cgroups/cpu.txt) for more details):
+    1. Interpret the script results.

        * `nr_periods`: How many full periods have been elapsed.
-       * `nr_throttled`: The number of times we exausted the full allowed bandwidth.
+       * `nr_throttled`: The number of times the full allowed bandwidth was exhausted.
-       * `throttled_time`: The total time the tasks were not run due to being overquota.
+       * `throttled_time`: The total time the tasks were not run because of being over quota.
+       * See [cgroup documentation](https://kernel.googlesource.com/pub/scm/linux/kernel/git/glommer/memcg/+/cpu_stat/Documentation/cgroups/cpu.txt) for more details.

 1. Check if a pod was killed/restarted because it reached its memory limit.